The Abbey School, Reading, Berkshire

 The school has relatively short days – it’s hometime by 3.30 (Reception – to Y2) or 3.45pm (Y3 onwards) unless you’re staying for after school clubs.
 There’s actually an ethos to this, which is that The Abbey encourages a life outside of the school gate.
 So where some private schools will keep kids until 6pm and do everything within the grounds, The Abbey sees a benefit in experiences away from school.

-However, if you’re a working parent there’s a school supervised homework club (no charge) for those that want to stay until 5.45, along with various after school music, drama and sport activities.
+However, if you’re a working parent there’s a school supervised homework club (no charge) for Senior girls that want to stay until 5.45, along with various after school music, drama and sport activities.
 Sixth Formers can stay in Sixth Form Centre or Library for independent study as and when they like.
-In the Junior School, you can pay extra for a morning session (7.45-8.30am) with or without breakfast (a princely £3-3.50!)
+In the Junior School, you can pay extra for a morning session (7.45-8.30am) with breakfast (a princely £3.50!)
 There’s also an after-school session from 3.45-5.45pm for £8 including a snack.
 Seniors can can buy breakfast from 8am (unsupervised).

 Fees: Average and on a increasing scale as you go up the school.
 Junior School prices are from £4,150 (Y1), £4,620 (Y2), £4,770 (Y3-4), £4,810 (Y5-6).
 Senior School prices for all years are £5510 per term.
 If you’re interested in the Nursery, a full day is £3,370 going up to £3,950 for a 4+ child.